 Area of expertise: Civil and Biological/Agricultural Engineering, Environmental and Ecological Engineering, Water-Energy-Food Nexus, Water Security and Climate Change

-Rabi H. Mohtar is a Senior Fellow at OCP Policy Center who focuses on Civil and Biological/Agricultural Engineering, Environmental and Ecological Engineering, Water-Energy-Food Nexus, Water Security and Climate Change and TEES Endowed Professor at Texas A&M University, College Station, Texas.
+Rabi H. Mohtar is a Senior Fellow at the Policy Center for the New South, previously known as OCP Policy Center who focuses on Civil and Biological/Agricultural Engineering, Environmental and Ecological Engineering, Water-Energy-Food Nexus, Water Security and Climate Change and TEES Endowed Professor at Texas A&M University, College Station, Texas.
 He is also an Adjunct Professor at Purdue University.
 He is the Founding Director of Qatar Environment and Energy Research Institute (QEERI) a member of Qatar Foundation, Research and Development and the Founding Director Strategic Projects at Qatar Foundation Research and Development.
 He was also the inaugural Director of the Global Engineering Programs at Purdue University, West Lafayette, Indiana.

 Mohtar’s research addresses global resource challenges: developing the Water-Energy-Food Nexus framework linking science to policy, characterizing soil-water medium using thermodynamic modeling and non-traditional water applications for sustainable integrated water management.